maxcbc/check-environment/README.md

 **Description**: the location of the environment specification (Can be YAML or JSON)

 #### Method: loadSpec()
-**Description**: Loads the specification and checks it's validity **NOTES**:
+**Description**: Loads the specification and checks it's validity.
+**NOTES**:
  - automatically run on instantiation if autoLoad is not set to true

 #### Method: check() => `Object`
 **Description**: Checks environment variables against **Returns**: An object with keys equal to the names of set and valid environment variables, and their values converted to their specified type.
 **NOTE**:
  - Requires `loadSpec()` to have been run first
  - automatically run on instantiation if autoLoad is not set to true